huggingface/text-embeddings-inference/docs/source/en/cli_arguments.md

           [env: HUGGINGFACE_HUB_CACHE=/data]

+      --payload-limit <PAYLOAD_LIMIT>
+          Payload size limit in bytes

+          Default is 2MB

+          [env: PAYLOAD_LIMIT=]
+          [default: 2000000]

+      --api-key <API_KEY>
+          Set an api key for request authorization.

+          By default the server responds to every request.
+With an api key set, the requests must have the Authorization header set with the api key as Bearer token.

+          [env: API_KEY=]

       --json-output
           Outputs the logs in JSON format (useful for telemetry)

           [env: JSON_OUTPUT=]

       --otlp-endpoint <OTLP_ENDPOINT>
+          The grpc endpoint for opentelemetry.
+Telemetry is sent to this endpoint as OTLP over gRPC. e.g. `http://localhost:4317`

           [env: OTLP_ENDPOINT=]

       --cors-allow-origin <CORS_ALLOW_ORIGIN>